 A student with a disability in need of a housing accommodation due to their condition must identify and register with the Resource Center for Persons with Disabilities (RCPD) in advance, at least 45 days prior to move-in or when the accommodation is needed.
 It is important to know that the number of accessible housing spaces are limited so starting this process early will aid in the implementation process.

 Begin by registering with RCPD.
-Your Disability Specialist will facilitate housing accommodations and/or assist with dietary concerns.
+Your Ability Access Specialist will facilitate housing accommodations and/or assist with dietary concerns.
 Depending on the housing accommodation you will request, additional documentation and information may be necessary.
 More details about different types of housing accommodations are below.